LVP Player

 Individual Uplynk playlists can be made public or private as shown below.

-The following HTML is an example of how to playback an Uplynk playlist using the LVP player:
+The following HTML is an example of how to playback an Uplynk playlist for videos using the LVP Player (horizontal format):

 <div id="player_playlists"></div>